shrey141/automatic-broccoli/docs/ENVIRONMENT-COMPARISON.md

 1. Create hotfix branch from main
 2. Make minimal fix
 3. PR → merge to main
-4. Optional: Skip staging with workflow_dispatch
-5. Deploy directly to prod with approval
+4. Deploy directly to prod with approval
-6. Backport to develop
+5. Backport to develop
 ```

 ## Environment Isolation